omrastogi/DepthDiT/DiT/README.md

 ## Training and Inference for Depth Estimation

 We provide scripts for training and inference of depth estimation using DiT models.
+Added a layer of Convolution layer, with skip connection.

 ### Inference